trimstray/nginx-admins-handbook/README.md

 In my opinion, that is probably how many files can be opened by each worker and should have a value greater than or equal to the number of connections per worker (according to the above formula).

-However, in the most articles and tutorials I see that this parameter has a value equal to the maximum number of open files by the NGINX.
+However, in the most articles and tutorials I see that this parameter has a value similar to the maximum number of open files by the NGINX.
 If we assume that this parameter applies to each worker separately these values are incorrect.
-However, after a deeper reflection they are rational because they allow one worker to use all the file descriptors so that they are not confined to other workers if something happens to them.
+However, after a deeper reflection they are rational because they allow one worker to use all the file descriptors so that they are not confined to other workers if something happens to them, but we are still limited by the connections per worker.

 So, moving on, the maximum number of open files by the NGINX should be: